saasbook/hw-rails-wordguesser/README.md

 1. Clone or fork the repo

-1. Change into the app's root directory `hangperson-rails`
+1. Change into the app's root directory `hw-hangperson-rails`

 1. Run `bundle install --without production`